Palliative care: Research

 Research funded by the UK's National Institute for Health and Care Research (NIHR) has addressed these areas of need.
-Examples highlight inequalities faced by several groups and offers recommendations.
+Examples highlight inequalities faced by several groups and offer recommendations.
 These include the need for close partnership between services caring for people with severe mental illness, improved understanding of barriers faced by Gypsy, Traveller and Roma communities, the provision of flexible palliative care services for children from ethnic minorities or deprived areas.

 Other research suggests that giving nurses and pharmacists easier access to electronic patient records about prescribing could help people manage their symptoms at home.
 A named professional to support and guide patients and carers through the healthcare system could also improve the experience of care at home at the end of life.
 A synthesised review looking at palliative care in the UK created a resource showing which services were available and grouped them according to their intended purpose and benefit to the patient.
-They also stated that currently in the UK palliative services are only available to patients with a timeline to death, usually 12 months or less.
-They found these timelines to often be inaccurate and created barriers to patients accessing appropriate services.
+They also stated that currently in the UK, palliative services are only available to patients with a timeline to death, usually 12 months or less.
+They found these timelines to be often inaccurate and created barriers to patients accessing appropriate services.
 They call for a more holistic approach to end of life care which is not restricted by arbitrary timelines.

+Film

+The film Le Dernier Souffle (2024), directed by Costa-Gavras, approaches the sensitive subject of palliative care.